serge-community/zing/docs/server/commands.rst

 .. django-admin-option:: --stats

-Use the :option:`--stats` to flush all stats data only (it works faster than :djadmin:`clear_stats` but it requires stopping the worker).
+Use the :option:`--stats` to flush all stats data only.

 .. django-admin-option:: --all